Jerry Mitchell (reporter): Narratives

 Mitchell wrote a 10-chapter narrative, Genetic Disaster, describing his family's often losing battle against a rare genetic ailment and his journey to find out if he had the deadly disease.
 He received the Associated Press' Outstanding Writing Award for his 13-chapter narrative, The Preacher and the Klansman, which also received a Columbia Journalism School Citation for Coverage of Race & Ethnicity.
 Thousands have been touched by this story of how a preacher turned civil rights activist became friends with a former Ku Klux Klan terrorist, a true story of reconciliation.
 One reader wrote: "What a wonderful series, not only because of the heroic reporting and beautiful writing, but because it is at its core, the embodiment of hope."

 In February 2020, Simon and Schuster released Mitchell's memoir Race Against Time.
+The title referred to the decades-delayed, yet thanks to Mitchell's revelatory investigations, many ultimately successful prosecutions of elderly murderers of civil rights martyrs that had been carried out by the likes of Deavours Nix, Byron Beckwith, Robert Chambliss, Thomas Edwin Blanton Jr., and Bobby Frank Cherry.

 Speaker

-In 2003, Mitchell was a featured speaker at the Ford Foundation's conference in New York City on "Journalism and Justice."
-In June 2005, he served as the commencement speaker for more than 10,000 graduates at Queens College, where Andy Goodman once attended.
-And in October 2005, he spoke at the dedication of the National Civil Rights Memorial Center in Montgomery, Alabama - an event attended by thousands.
-He regularly speaks at universities across the United States, from Santa Monica to Syracuse University.
-In 2021, Mitchell attended the Mississippi Scholastic Press Association at the University of Southern Mississippi as a keynote speaker for the Pamela D. Hamilton Keynote Address.
+In 2003, Mitchell was a featured speaker at the Ford Foundation conference in New York City on "Journalism and Justice."
+In October 2005, he spoke at the dedication of the National Civil Rights Memorial Center in Montgomery, Alabama - an event attended by thousands.
+He regularly speaks at universities across the United States, from Santa Monica Community College to Syracuse University.
+In June 2005, he spoke to 2,000 graduates of Queens College and 8,000 others, commemorating the efforts made in the interest of racial justice of assassinated former student Andrew Goodman, In 2021, Mitchell attended the Mississippi Scholastic Press Association at the University of Southern Mississippi as a keynote speaker for the Pamela D. Hamilton Keynote Address.
 Mitchell spoke on the topic of the power of the press.
+In 2023, he and Myrlie Evers, the widow of Medgar Evers spoke at Pepperdine University on the legacy of the civil rights movement.